bclover/real-world-functional-programming-book/gitbook/part10/testing.md

 # Test Driven Development

+[jwarden 3.10.2019] TODO: These code examples are massive... shrink 'em or break them out into sections.
+Also, why is this called testing, yet title is Test Driven Development?

 **Caveat**: This section is not promoting Test Driven Development.
 It is not saying TDD is the one, true way to do things.
 It is not encouraging you to use TDD.
 Rather, it's a lens to show the truth of what Functional Programming will NOT solve for you, yet still containing helpful programming advice.
 That, and you should learn about TDD because multiple smart, experienced people agree it has goodness within despite the various, justified detractors.

 The Test Driven Development methodology gives uses unit testing as a way to design your code while ensuring you can be confident in constant feature additions and changes.